l1kw1d/PolyMon/README.md

 ## UI enhancements

-- Window maximize, minimize and resize allowed.
+- Window maximize, minimize and resize allowed. (minimum screen resolution: 1024x768)
 - Shortcut keys for dialogs such as Ctrl+R to launch "Run Custom Query" dialog.
 - Selected row in list view is highlighted
 - View Row Data of list view on doubl click any row into a popup dialog (text in popup dialog can be copied by selecting text and Ctrl-C)